Network packet capture is a network diagnostic tool that allows you to capture and store packets passing through the router's network interfaces.

 1. If you plan to contact our technical support service with a description of the problem that is observed, then in addition to the received file with the dump of network packets (*.pcapng), be sure to attach a self-test.txt diagnostic file, which will help our engineers to solve the problem faster.

-2. When debugging problems with multicast (IPTV/VoIP), it is recommended to disable the 'Network Accelerator' component of the system in the router before starting to collect packets.
+2. When debugging problems with multicast (IPTV/VoIP), it is recommended to disable the system's 'Network Accelerator' component in the router before starting to collect packets.